-Accreditation in Child and Youth Care (CYC) is intended to help post-secondary CYC diploma and degree programs focus attention on accountability to children, youth, and families.
-It also focuses attention on accountability to students and the community of CYC professionals and educators.
 Accreditation activities are a supplement to typical institutional program review or goal setting processes, which usually focus on university and college expectations and interests.
 The focus of Child and Youth Care Educational Accreditation Board of Canada (CYCEAB) accreditation is on expectations in CYC professional education.

 The intention of the Self-Study Guide is to assist a program team in analyzing how well they are doing in providing education to students within their CYC program.
-One of the most important activities for success throughout this accreditation process is a high-quality self-study of the program.
-This self-study is based on reflection of how the program is implementing the various elements being asked in the multiple sections of the Self-Study Guide.
+One of the most important activities for success throughout this accreditation process is high-quality self-study of the program.
+This self-study is based on reflection of how the program implements the various elements being asked for in the multiple sections of the Self-Study Guide.